micro-ROS/rmw_microxrcedds/README.md

 - *CONFIG_PORT*: In case you are using the UDP communication mode, this value indicates the port used by the Micro XRCE-Agent.

-- *CONFIG_DEVICE*: In case you are using the serial communication mode, this value indicates the file descriptor of the seal port (Linux).
+- *CONFIG_DEVICE*: In case you are using the serial communication mode, this value indicates the file descriptor of the serial port (Linux).
-- *CONFIG_MICRO_XRCEDDS_CREATION_MODE*: chooses the prefered XRCE-DDS entities creation method.
+- *CONFIG_MICRO_XRCEDDS_CREATION_MODE*: chooses the preferred XRCE-DDS entities creation method.
 It could be XML or references.

-    Both create entities on the associated the Micro XRCE-DDS Agent; the difference is that the client dynamically creates XML, and references are preconfigured entities on the Micro XRCE-DDS Agent side.
+    Both create entities on the associated Micro XRCE-DDS Agent; the difference is that the client dynamically creates XML, and references are preconfigured entities on the Micro XRCE-DDS Agent side.

-- *CONFIG_MAX_HISTORY*: This value sets the number of MTUs buffers to.
+- *CONFIG_MAX_HISTORY*: This value sets the number of MTUs to buffer.
 Micro XRCE-DDS client configuration provides their size.
 - *CONFIG_MAX_NODES*: This value sets the maximum number of nodes.
 - *CONFIG_MAX_PUBLISHERS_X_NODE*: This value sets the maximum number of publishers for a node.
 - *CONFIG_MAX_SUBSCRIPTIONS_X_NODE*: This value sets the maximum number of subscriptions for a node.